 In the Business Basic plan, you don’t get the desktop apps, so you can’t install Word, Excel, Outlook, etc on your desktop.
 But you can use those applications online in your browser.

-What makes the Business Basic plan so great is that you get Exchange Online with 50Gb mailboxes and OneDrive and SharePoint.
-So you can use all the benefits of Office 365 (safely storing your data in the cloud, easily work together and share documents, etc), for only $5 per month.
+What makes the Business Basic plan so great is that you get Exchange Online with 50Gb mailboxes OneDrive and SharePoint.
+So you can use all the benefits of Office 365 (safely storing your data in the cloud, easily working together and sharing documents, etc.), for only $5 per month.

 Microsoft 365 Business Standard